zampolli75/Rtests/R_beginners.md

 # Output

  - A document for presentation purposes.
 If you use R, we suggest looking into [Rmarkdown](https://rmarkdown.rstudio.com) to produce the report.
+However, free to use any other software (e.g., Word) to produce the final report.
- - The code you used for scraping the wepage
+ - The code you used for scraping the wepage.
- - A dataset with at least: price, product name, and url to the product page
+ - A dataset with at least: price, product name, and url to the product page.
+The .csv format is preferred.

 | Product name                            | price | url                                                                                                                                                                             |